 The case of the Japanese maples has taken us full circle, with stops at each of the four moments.
 It illustrates that our categories of analysis are not discrete spatial things but useful abstractions enabling us to observe the multiple determinations that comprise the dialectical process of place formation.

-And what about the kitchen work routine?
+The same might be said about the kitchen work routine.
 The organization of labor in our household is an ensemble of practices related to the social reproduction of domestic life, and as such seems right at home in the social moment.
 But these practices are also entangled with biological reproduction, for through them Allyson and I were able to keep our son safe, well fed and on track for adulthood.
-In light of all this, shouldn't we put our kitchen in the natural moment on Darwinian grounds that there are few things more natural than people having babies and caring for them so that their genetic material will be passed down to the next generation?
+In light of all this, shouldn't we put our kitchen routine in the natural moment on Darwinian grounds that there are few things more natural than people having babies and caring for them so that their genetic material will be passed down to the next generation?

-But this would put us on the potentially treacherous terrain by naturalizing the heteronormative assumptions underlying the gendered division of labor in our domestic safe space.
-These assumptions, it could be argued, are not natural but learned, and thus belong to the cultural moment.
-They might even serve as a form of ideology, if by that term we refer to the appropriation of values and norms in order to buttress social power.
+But this would put us on treacherous terrain by naturalizing the heteronormative assumptions underlying the gendered division of labor in our domestic commons.
+These assumptions, it could be argued, are not natural at all but learned.
+They are part of the process of acculturation and thus belong to the cultural moment.
+They might even serve as a form of ideology, if by that term we refer to the appropriation of values and norms for the purpose of buttressing social power.
 Patriarchal power, to be precise.
-It probably won't surprise you to learn that I'm disinclined to draw this conclusion.
-But I recognize that someone else looking at our domestic arrangements might not be.
+Since I like to think of myself as a feminist, I am disinclined to draw this conclusion.
+But I recognize that someone else looking at our domestic arrangements might see things differently.

-Nor should we forget where this discussion of the kitchen work routine began, namely with the built moment.
-Knocking down an interior wall separating the cooking from the eating area was a small job that cascaded into other, more expensive improvements and upgrades, which won't surprise those of you who have had the misfortune of disappearing down the rabbit hole of home remodeling.
+Nor should we forget that this discussion of the kitchen work routine began with the built moment.
+Knocking down an interior wall separating the cooking and eating areas was a small job that cascaded into other, more expensive improvements and upgrades, which won't surprise any of you who have gone down the rabbit hole of home remodeling.

 The kitchen work routine, like the Japanese maples, has bled into all four of our moments.